Carpal Tunnel Treatment in Delray Beach, FL

 - Pain in the wrists or forearms that increases with usage

 - Difficulty moving your hand (during tasks like writing, typing, driving, etc.)

-There are many other things that can cause any of these symptoms, so before diagnosing yourself with Carpal Tunnel Syndrome, it’s best to see Dr. Merson to determine what your options are for dealing with the pain.
+Many other things can cause any of these symptoms, so before diagnosing yourself with Carpal Tunnel Syndrome, it’s best to see Dr. Merson determine what your options are for dealing with the pain.

 Non-Surgical Treatment Options for Carpal Tunnel Syndrome

-Treating Carpal Tunnel Syndrome can let you resume regular activity of your hand, wrist, and forearm.
-There are a number of treatment options, but the severity of each specific person’s symptoms will determine what treatment options are viable.
+Treating Carpal Tunnel Syndrome can let you resume the regular activity of your hand, wrist, and forearm.
+There are many treatment options, but the severity of each specific person’s symptoms will determine what treatment options are viable.
 Oftentimes, treatment will include the following:

 - Avoiding pain triggers